RenCyberSec/RenCyberSec.github.io/_posts/2025-09-15-XXS (Cross site scripting).md

 3. A prompt pops up with a message after I submit (store) the payload in the comment section, which indicates the filter mechanism (`replace()` function) was bypassed and the application is still vulnerable to XSS."

 </details>

+**Suggestion**: Make the escaping correct (use [global replacements or replaceAll/regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace#description)), deploy a strict [Content Security Policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) that disallows inline handlers, and protect cookies (HttpOnly/SameSite) to reduce impact.

 -

 #### 12. Reflected XSS into HTML context with most tags and attributes blocked
-In this instance, I discover the vulnerability of XSS in search function of the application, and bypass the WAF to calls the print() function.
+In this instance, the `/?search` parameter is being reflected into the page as HTML without proper contextual encoding or sanitization, and the WAF’s tag/attribute filtering is insufficient, so I bypass the filter and executes `prompt()`.

 <details markdown="1">
   <summary>Click me to expand the process</summary>

-1. After using general XSS testing payloads, I learned that the WAF is blocking the tags.
+1. After using general XSS testing payloads, I learn that the WAF is blocking some HTML tags to prevent common XSS.

    ~~~
    Payload: <img src="0" onerror="prompt()">
    Respond: "Tag is not allowed"
    ~~~

-2. To find out which tag wasn't blocked, I used Burp Intruder with all tag options (retrieved from the [XSS cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)).
-The results showed that `<body>` was not blocked by the WAF.
+2. To find out which tag isn't blocked, I used Burp Intruder with all tag options as payload (retrieved from the [XSS cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)).
+The result tells me that `<body>` is not blocked by the WAF.

    ~~~
    Burp Intruder:
      GET /?search=<Payload Position> HTTP/2
    ~~~

-3. After enclosing payloads within the `<body>` tag, I learned that the WAF is also blocking some attributes.
+3. After enclosing payloads within the `<body>` tag, I learn that the WAF is also blocking some attributes.

    ~~~
    Payload: <body onload="prompt()">